 In 1745 Rousseau met Thérèse Levasseur, a barely literate laundry-maid who became his lover and, later, his wife.
 According to Rousseau’s own account, Thérèse bore him five children, all of whom were deposited at the foundling hospital shortly after birth, an almost certain sentence of death in eighteenth-century France.
 Rousseau’s abandonment of his children was later to be used against him by Voltaire.

 In 1749, while walking to Vincennes to visit the briefly-imprisoned Diderot, Rousseau came across a newspaper announcement of an essay competition organized by the Academy of Dijon.
 The Academy sought submissions on the theme of whether the development of the arts and sciences had improved or corrupted public morals.
-According to Rousseau's own subsequent accounts, he then and there experienced an epiphany which included the thought, central to his world view, that humankind is good by nature but is corrupted by society.
-Rousseau entered his Discourse on the Sciences and Arts (conventionally known as the First Discourse) in the competition and won first prize with his contrarian thesis that social development, including of the arts and sciences, is corrosive of both civic virtue and individual moral character.
-The Discourse was published in 1750 and is mainly important because Rousseau used it to introduce themes that he then developed further in his later work, especially the natural virtue of the common person and the moral corruption fostered by the urge to distinction and excellence.
+Rousseau later claimed that he then and there experienced an epiphany which included the thought, central to his world view, that humankind is good by nature but is corrupted by society.
+Rousseau entered his Discourse on the Sciences and Arts (conventionally known as the First Discourse) for the competition and won first prize with his contrarian thesis that social development, including of the arts and sciences, is corrosive of both civic virtue and individual moral character.
+The Discourse was published in 1750 and is mainly important because Rousseau used it to introduce themes that he then developed further in his later work, especially the natural virtue of the ordinary person and the moral corruption fostered by the urge to distinction and excellence.
 The First Discourse made Rousseau famous and provoked a series of responses to which he in turn replied.

 Rousseau’s conversion to Catholicism had rendered him ineligible for his hereditary status as Citizen of Geneva.
 In 1754 he regained this citizenship by reconverting to Calvinism.
 In the following year he published his Discourse on the Origins of Inequality, again in response to an essay competition from the Academy of Dijon.
 Though he did not win the Academy’s prize a second time, the Second Discourse is a far more accomplished work, and in it Rousseau begins to develop his theories of human social development and moral psychology.
 With the Second Discourse, the distance between Rousseau and the Encyclopédiste mainstream of the French Enlightenment thought became clear.
 This rift was cemented with his 1758 publication of the Letter to d’Alembert on the Theater, in which he denounced the idea that his native city would benefit from the construction of a theater.
 In Rousseau’s view theater, far from improving the population, tends to weaken their attachment to the life of the polis.